uvaai/pdp/python/en/installing/computer/index.md

 # Python on your own computer

-To be able to program on your own computer you need two different programs: the interpreter itself and a good editor:
+To be able to program on your own computer you need a couple different programs:

 1. **Anaconda**, a version of Python that is easy to install.
 There are *a lot* of packages included, which contain functionalities for graphs, statistics and a host of other features.

 2. **Atom**, an *editor* to write code in.
 This is, in a way, just a text writing program, but specifically meant for programming code.
 For example, it highlights particular parts of your code in specific colors, so you maintain oversight over your code.

+3. Finally, you will need a *command line interface* from which will provide you with methods to start and interact with your programs.
+One comes pre-installed with macOS, but Windows users will need to install one.

 Stuck?
 Consult an assistant!

 ### Step 1: Anaconda

 This package can be downloaded at their [website](https://www.anaconda.com/download/).
 Choose to download the "**Graphical Installer**" for the latest **Python-version**.
-The download is over 500MB large, so it could take a while before it's done!
-You do not need to provide your mail address, even without it you're allowed to use Anaconda.
+The download is over 500MB large, so it could take a while before it's done! _You do not need to provide your mail address, even without it you're allowed to use Anaconda._

 ![Choose the "Graphical installer" for the latest Python version](download.png){:style="max-width:35%"}

 As soon as the download is finished, you have to execute the downloaded file (double click?).
 Follow the installation instructions and choose "Install for me only" where you can; if everything is okay you don't need to alter anything else.

-Note: for Windows always choose the "advanced" installation and tick the following box!
-If you did not, you have to reinstall anaconda!
+**Note: for Windows always choose the "advanced" installation and tick the following box!
+If you did not, you have to reinstall anaconda!**

 ![Tick the box: "Add to PATH" when installing Anaconda](anaconda_vinkje.gif)